Izenda7Series/docs/dev/howto_dep1.rst

 The copy console uses an XML file for all configuration settings including credentials for source and destination, Report IDs to copy, and database mappings from the Source to Destination.
 A sample config can be found on our downloads page.

-1. Download a copy of the SampleConfig.xml from https://downloads.izenda.com/Utilities/SampleConfig.xml .
+1. Download a copy of the `SampleConfig.xml. <https://downloads.izenda.com/Utilities/SampleConfig.xml>`_
 2. Open the SampleConfig.xml in your text editor.
 The following XML will allow the Copy Console to authenticate with our sample user's credentials:

 .. code-block:: text